Perfect World (Uniform album): Critical reception

 Perfect World has received generally positive reviews.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has an average score of 78 based on 5 reviews, indicating "generally favorable reviews".
 Dave Cantor of Paste stated that "the furious yowling on each track off Uniform’s Perfect World belies some pretty arresting compositional finery."
 Cantor further remarked that "steadily digesting the amount of hate injected into each second of the group’s first full-length could just be an emotional bummer."
-Pitchfork's Andy O'Connor wrote: "Perfect Worlds six songs work within the limits of hardcore and industrial to create a monolithic record that manages to slyly underminine its central thrust."
+Pitchforks Andy O'Connor wrote: "Perfect Worlds six songs work within the limits of hardcore and industrial to create a monolithic record that manages to slyly underminine its central thrust."
 Reviewing for PopMatters, Ian King described the album as an "exhilarating and exhausting art that shrouds an exposed core with sonic brutality."
 Spins Raymond Cummings thought that "the duo leaven Perfect Worlds miserablism with just enough smeared hooks and doom-metal licks to make converts of the underground faithful and the casual headbanger; as tortured triumphs go, this debut is a doozy."
 Brendan Telford of The Quietus wrote: "The album kicks against the pricks only because it's what it is used to, programmed to, expected to do - but underneath the scuzzed squalls are souls filleted by raw emotion, rough circumstance, riled ambiguity and ritualistic hearsay."

 Pitchfork contributor Andy O'Connor included the album as number 16 on his list of "The Best Metal Albums of 2015."